ember-learn/ember-blog/content/the-road-to-ember-data-1-0.md

 the relationship becomes available changes, your application will continue to function with no changes required.

-Using a Promise in JavaScript is pretty simple: call `.then` on it and do something with the returned value in the callback.
+To use a Promise in JavaScript, call `.then` on it and do something with the returned value in the callback.
 But what if you want to use an Ember Data relationship in a template or in a computed property?
 How would that work?